-- I. Reestablish a Community Development Financing Institution (CDFI) and expand revolving loan funds (RLF) throughout the region to level the playing field for capital access.
+- I. Expand access to capital through strategies including revolving loan funds (RLF) and other tools that can level the playing field for capital access.
 These financial tools can provide critical funding for projects promoting affordable housing, job creation, and community development.
-Leveraging the CDFI and RLF resources can support local businesses, revitalize neighborhoods, and improve residents' overall quality of life. - II.
+Increasing uptake and Leveraging RLF and other capital resources can support local businesses, revitalize neighborhoods, and improve residents' overall quality of life. - II.
 Investigate the feasibility of establishing specialized entities to build greater regional capacity for project implementation.
 Internal development services could provide direct support for key community and economic initiatives.
 At the same time, a Project Development Authority (PDA) could be created to manage complex projects on behalf of local communities.
-The PDA would bring a high degree of expertise and financial insight to the table, ensuring that projects are executed efficiently and effectively.
+The PDA would bring a high degree of expertise and financial insight to the table, ensuring that projects are executed efficiently and effectively. - III.
+Pursue targeted outreach to expand the economic development ecosystem and increase opportunities for business connections, including: - Expand Capital Access for Business Growth: Develop structured pathways for businesses to access capital, focusing on both scaling existing enterprises and supporting startups, using a mix of federal, state, and regional funds. - Develop Investment Vehicles: Establish and expand regional investment funds, angel networks, and revolving loan programs, securing capital from national-scale sources to fuel local growth. - Promote Regional Collaboration: Strengthen collaboration between economic development organizations (EDOs), municipalities, and private partners to create a unified regional pitch for external investors. - Targeted Outreach and Networking: Actively engage with national philanthropic organizations and capital networks, showcasing regional opportunities and successful initiatives that align with their priorities.